Brief history of Copyright Witness

 The establishment of the service

 In early 1999 the UK Copyright Service was conceived as a result of concerns about the quality of copyright evidence and a general lack of direct government provision.

 Although at that time Stationers’ Hall was regarded as the UK’s central copyright registration office, it was felt that significant improvements could be made.
 The registration facility provided by Stationers’ Hall was in fact closed in February 2000.

 Following a 15 month period of legal consultations, planning and development, including input from a range of legal and business specialists, the UKCS officially opened its doors in April 2000.
 Since then it has taken up the role of providing a centre for intellectual property registration in the UK.

-Originally use of the service was restricted to resident UK citizens (hence the name UK Copyright Service), but it now accepts registrations from all over the world.
+When our service was originally launched in 2000, it was restricted to resident UK citizens (hence the name UK Copyright Service).
+We had our first non-UK client in 2002, and since 2003 have accepted registrations from all over the world.